Brettanda/friday-docs/docs/commands/stars.md

 ---
 title: Stars
-description: A starboard to upvote posts obviously.

-There are two ways to make use of this feature, the first is via reactions, react to a message with ⭐ and the bot will automatically add (or remove) it to the starboard.

-The second way is via Developer Mode.
+description: A starboard to upvote posts obviously.\nThere are two ways to make use of this feature, the first is via reactions, react to a message with ⭐ and the bot will automatically add (or remove) it to the starboard.\nThe second way is via Developer Mode.
 Enable it under Settings > Appearance > Developer Mode and then you get access to Copy ID and using the star/unstar commands.
 ---
 # Stars